bparanj/crystal/programming/rails/identify-users-backend.md

 ### 2. **Extract User Information**

-The payload (`user_info` in the above code) will typically include the user's ID as assigned by Supabase.
+The payload (`user_info` in the above code) will  include the user's ID as assigned by Supabase.
 This ID is unique to each user.

 ```ruby
 user_id = user_info['sub'] # 'sub' is a standard claim in JWTs representing the subject (or user ID)